-^{} In the case of a Milestone being a document, the Delivery Date refers to the date at which this document is submitted.
+In the case of a Milestone being a document, the Delivery Date refers to the date at which this document is submitted.
 It does not account for the time for Canada for review and provide feedback or for the Contractor to make the required updates.
-Additional information is found within the Milestone Details.
+Additional information is found within the Error!
+Reference source not found.